aleeazeem/classroom_project-Transcript_Grounded_YouTube_Advisor/readme.md

 ## Prerequisites

-Ensure you have Python 3.10.18 installed on your system before proceeding with the setup.
+- Ensure you have Python 3.10.18 installed on your system before proceeding with the setup.
 There might be issues in case if you have the above version
+- create .env file at root level and add OPENAI_API_KEY

 ## Installation